kjhe11e/python-sample-api/deploymentInfo.md

 ### Deploying our app to the public
 There are many ways we can deploy an app and have it serve public traffic.
 One such option is using Google App Engine.
-Google App Engine even helps us with SSL configuration so we can serve over HTTPS.
+Google App Engine even helps configure SSL enabling us to use HTTPS.
 Below I will outline the steps I took to deploy this app using Google App Engine.

-Prerequisites:
+**Prerequisites:**

 * A Google Cloud Platform account